ellcom/InterfaceBuilderLab/Interface Builder.md

 ###Height and Position Constraints

-Starting with Height and Position constrains or "A new layout constraint".
+Starting with Height and Position constraints or "A new layout constraint".